5th July 2021

 (Article by Franc Coenen – 3D Print magazine)

-BMW halves the time it takes to unpack a build job from one of its powder bed printers thanks to AM-Flow’s AM-Vision system.
+BMW at least halves the time it takes to unpack a build job from one of its powder bed printers thanks to AM-Flow’s AM-Vision system.
 The time saving does depend on the composition of the build job, such as the number of different products and the geometry.
 With a growing number of parts to be printed, automatic recognition is necessary to reduce costs.

 New modules added to the post 3D printing workflow automation setup (picture AM-Flow)